lammps/lammps/doc/src/fix_neb.rst

 climbing.

-With a value of *equal* the spring force is computed as for *ideal* before the climbing stage, then during the climbing stage is modified to promote equidistant absolute differnces in energy, rather than distance, each side of the climbing image:
+With a value of *equal* the spring force is computed as for *ideal* when the climbing replica is off, promoting equidistance.
+When the climbing replica is on, the spring force is computed to promote equidistant absolute differences in energy, rather than distance, each side of the climbing image:

 .. math::